neelsmith/PolytonicGreek.jl/README.md

 A Julia module for working with polytonic ancient Greek.

-The `pluto` directory has notebooks demonstrating usage of the package that you'll be able to run once the package is available from the Julia Registry.
+The `pluto` directory has notebooks demonstrating usage of some older versions of the package.

 You can also run them on binder using these links: